kamailio/kamailio-wiki/tutorials/faq/main.md

 well, such as $fu, $tU, $tu, ..), but it is the same behaviour when using functions such as uac_replace_from() or uac_replace_to().

-???
-Why body or other parts of the SIP message appear multiple times?
+### Why body or other parts of the SIP message appear multiple times?

-!!!
-It is practically the same reason as for multiple From/To parts.
+:page_with_curl: It is practically the same reason as for multiple From/To parts.

 The configuration file does an operation that changes parts in the headers or body many times.
 For example, if the body has two